Photo: ACHPR

 Commissioner Rémy Ngoy Lumbu, ACHPR’s Special Rapporteur on human rights defenders and focal points on reprisals

-The panel benefited from the participation of Mary Lawlor (UN Special Rapporteur on the situation of HRDs), Nirinarisoa Prisca Andrianalivelo (Vice-President of the Independent National Human Rights Commission of Madagascar), and Walda Keza Shaka, Senior program officer at Defenders.
+The panel benefited from the participation of Mary Lawlor (UN Special Rapporteur on the situation of HRDs), Nirinarisoa Prisca Andrianalivelo (Vice-President of the Independent National Human Rights Commission of Madagascar), and Walda Keza Shaka, Senior programme officer at Defenders.

 In their respective role at national, regional and international level, the panellists acknowledged that HRDs are facing intimidation, harassment either online or physically on one hand, and on the other hand, arrests, attacks, kidnappings and forced disappearance, transnational reprisals, and extrajudicial killings.
 These reprisals do not only target HRDs but also affect people (family, friend, colleagues, …) close to the targeted HRDs.

-These acts create a fearful and insecure environment; preventing them from safely doing their work or diminishing their commitment.
+These acts create a fearful and insecure environment, preventing them from safely doing their work or diminishing their commitment.
 Several countries, including those in the Sahel region of Africa have been identified as increasingly creating and nurturing unsafe environment for HRDs.

 ‘Digital repression appears in the form of prosecution either under common law or cyber-criminal law.’